-- ODCP's general IT controls over the review of STAR audit logs were not properly designed to maintain evidence that an independent individual reviewed and actioned, as necessary, activity on the audit logs for the application, database and operating system layers.
-This resulted because Fiscal Service, ODCP's service provider, did not sufficiently define the criteria for documentation of the review of the automated audit log report to address the risk that inappropriate activity is investigated and resolved, and ODCP did not sufficiently monitor the control activities of Fiscal Service. - In addition, general IT controls over the approval of new user access to the operating system on which STAR resides did not operate effectively because Fiscal Service did not communicate internally nor adhere to STAR Operating System Account Management Policy and Procedures.
-As a result of these deficiencies, an individual was inappropriately granted access to STAR but such access was retroactively approved, and there is increased risk that inappropriate activity within STAR is not investigated and resolved.
+During fiscal year 2021, one prior year deficiency continued to exist because ODCP had not fully implemented a corrective action plan.
+ODCP's general IT controls over the review of STAR audit logs were not properly designed to maintain evidence that an independent individual reviewed and actioned, as necessary, activity on the audit logs for the application, database and operating system layers.
+This resulted because Fiscal Service, ODCP's service provider, did not sufficiently define the criteria for documentation of the review of the automated audit log report, and ODCP did not sufficiently monitor the control activities of Fiscal Service.

+The audit logging deficiency poses a risk that inappropriate activity within STAR is not investigated and resolved.